stlab/better-code/better-code/src/chapter-2-contracts.md

 blame is counterproductive, but deciding which *code* is to blame is the first step.
 Contracts tell us which code needs fixing:

-- If preconditions aren't satisifed, that's a bug in the caller.
+- If preconditions aren't satisfied, that's a bug in the caller.
 The function is not required to make any promises[^no-promises] in that case.

-- If preconditions are statisfied but postconditions are not fulfilled, that's a bug in the callee, or in something it calls.
+- If preconditions are satisfied but postconditions are not fulfilled, that's a bug in the callee, or in something it calls.

 [^no-promises]: In fact, a function *shouldn't* make any promises in